Flourless Mexican Hot Chocolate Cake

 How to make a flourless cake

-After the chocolate and butter has melted, stir in 1/3 cup grapeseed or canola oil, cinnamon, vanilla, chipotle chile powder, and a pinch of salt.
+Add the spice.
+After the chocolate and butter has melted, stir in oil, cinnamon, vanilla, chipotle chile powder, and a pinch of salt.
 Replacing some of the butter with oil makes this cake a little lighter in saturated fat.
 Set this mixture aside to cool slightly.

-- Leave out the cinnamon and chipotle chile powder if you’d rather not make a “Mexican hot chocolate” flavored cake.
+- Make it without the spices.
+This cake is equally delicious either way.
+Simply leave out the cinnamon and chipotle chile powder if you’d rather not make a “Mexican hot chocolate” flavored cake.

-- Not a dark chocolate fan?
-Try making the cake with milk chocolate.
+- Use milk chocolate.
+If you’re not a dark chocolate fan, try making the cake with milk chocolate.
+The cake will have a slightly sweeter flavor.

-- If you’re looking for a different type of chocolate dessert, check out my list of 20 easy chocolate desserts!
+- More chocolate desserts.
+If you’re looking for a different type of chocolate dessert, check out my list of 20 easy chocolate desserts!

 Store your flourless Mexican hot chocolate cake, well-wrapped, in the refrigerator for up to 3 days.
 For best flavor, let the cake stand on the counter for about 30 minutes before serving.